 In the early grades we focus on letter recognition and phonics.
 As the students grow in their reading ability we begin to work on building comprehension, vocabulary development and fluency.

-In the upper grades comprehension and fluency are our main focus.
+In the upper grades, our main focus is on comprehension and fluency.
 We learn about what good readers do before, during and after reading.
 Skills such as predicting, rereading and reviewing are emphasized and we work on expanding our vocabulary.